 Internationally, influenza surveillance provides real-time information to inform prevention and control policies[1].
 However, in most cases, influenza surveillance focuses on cases seeking medical attention.
 Information on the community burden of influenza is key to inform control [2], but is not routinely collected.
 For example, influenza transmission models, which are widely used to inform the efficacy and cost-effectiveness of vaccines, antivirals and non-pharmaceutical countermeasures, depend on valid epidemiological estimates of the community occurrence of disease [3].
-While community level studies such as the Flu Watch cohort study in the United Kingdom have been implemented in recent years in high-income countries [3], the community burden of influenza remains largely unknown in lower- and middle-income countries, especially in Africa where the burden of influenza virus at the individual level.
+While community level studies such as the Flu Watch cohort study in the United Kingdom have been implemented in recent years in high-income countries [3], the community burden of influenza remains largely unknown in lower- and middle-income countries, especially in Africa where the burden of influenza may be higher.
+In addition, limited data exist on the household transmission dynamics of influenza virus at the individual level.
 Such data could provide important insight to inform targeted interventions, for instance, how to maximize indirect effects of influenza vaccination to protect more vulnerable groups for which the available influenza vaccines are currently not licensed or the efficacy is low (e.g. children <2 years of age).